josegonzalez/minui-list/README.md

 # by default, the header is empty
 minui-list --file list.json --header "Some Header"

+# you can also use --title instead of --header (identical functionality)
+minui-list --file list.json --title "Some Title"

+# specify justification for the title/header
+# 0 = left (default), 1 = center, 2 = right
+minui-list --file list.json --title "Centered Title" --title_justification 1

 # specify alternative text for the Confirm button
 # by default, the Confirm button text is "SELECT"
 minui-list --file list.json --confirm-text "CHOOSE"